 - 1. Routine foot care.
 Examples include the cutting or removal of corns and calluses.
-This exclusion does not apply to preventive foot care if you have diabetes for which Benefits are provided as described under Diabetes Services in Section 1: Covered Health Care Services.

-- 2. Nail trimming, cutting, or debriding.

-- 3. Hygienic and preventive maintenance foot care.
-Examples include:
+This exclusion does not apply to preventive foot care if you have diabetes for which Benefits are provided as described under Diabetes Services in Section 1: Covered Health Care Services. - 2.
+Nail trimming, nail cutting, or nail debriding. - 3.
+Hygienic and preventive maintenance foot care. - This exclusion does not apply to preventive foot

-- Cleaning and soaking the feet.

-- Applying skin creams in order to maintain skin tone.

-- This exclusion does not apply to preventive foot care if you are at risk of neurological or vascular disease arising from diseases such as diabetes.

 - 4. Treatment of flat feet.

 - Treatment of subluxation of the foot.

 - 6. Shoes.

 - 7. Lifts and wedges.